EsinYilmazbilek/SEI-project-two/README.md

 1. There are  a few features I would like to add going forward:
 2. I would like to add further error handling for certain instances where the API doesn’t retrieve the data on the first instance or doesn’t have the searched word in its contents, and displays a blank page.
 This is especially an issue with the random word functionality if the word doesn’t exist on the API.
 3. There is a bug with the spelling mistake error handling and once a mistake was made on the search bar, it pops up again when the word is deleted.
-4. As I am working through my previous projects I would like to add a function to display synonyms and the examples of the searched words being used in sentences.
+4. As I am working through my previous projects, I would like to add a function to display synonyms and the examples of the searched words being used in sentences.